chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 ##### Example

-Let's assume that you want to install the CCM Windows Service with a specific connection string in order to connect to the CCM Database, as well as configure the CCM Service to use a specific user name and password, as well as alter the Port number that the CCM Service will be hosted on.
+Let's assume that you want to install the CCM Service with a specific connection string in order to connect to the CCM Database, as well as configure the CCM Service to use a specific user name and password, as well as alter the Port number that the CCM Service will be hosted on.
 The necessary installation command would look like the following:

 ~~~
 choco install chocolatey-management-service --package-parameters-sensitive="'/PortNumber=24021 /Username=ccmtest\ccmservice /Password=Password01 /ConnectionString=""Server=MACHINE1\SQLSERVERCCM;Database=ChocolateyManagement;Integrated Security=SSPI;User ID=ccmtest\ccmservice;Password=Password01;""'"